osiweb/unified_retro_keyboard/hardware/keyboard-sol/README.md

 1. The original uses UPPERCASE+REPEAT to reset the system.
 For technical reasons, this version uses CTRL+MODE_SELECT to RESET the system.

-## Notes

-1. Some services balk at the number of cutouts in the full SOL-20 aligners, so in addition to the full aligner plates, the aligners for cherry MX and futaba keys have also been broken out into separate aligners for the main keyboard and numeric keypad.

 <img alt="Sol 20 Keyboard" src="images/sol_20_kbd.jpg" width=90%>